prestodb/presto/presto-docs/src/main/sphinx/connector/tablestore.rst

 ``tablestore.access-key-id``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The AccessKeyId used to access Tablestore.
+The tablestore access key ID is used to verify the identity of the user.
+An Alibaba Cloud AccessKey pair is a secure identity credential to access tablestore.

 ``tablestore.access-key-secret``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The AccessKeySecret used to access Tablestore.
+The AccessKey secret is used to encrypt and verify the signature string.
+You must keep your AccessKey secret strictly confidential.
+An Alibaba Cloud AccessKey pair is a secure identity credential to access tablestore.

 ``tablestore.instance``